wagnerjw/iteration_zero/README.md

 - **FastAPI** for the backend (optional)
 - **Supabase** for authentication and database management

-This setup is ideal for developers seeking a robust starting point for modern web applications.
+This setup is ideal for developers seeking a robust starting point for modern AI web applications.

 ---